rabascoh/kickstarter-analysis/README.md

 # Kickstarter Campaign Analysis

 ## Overview of Project
 The purpose of this project is to gain insight into the success of various Kickstarter campaigns following Louise's Kickstarter campaign for her play *Fever*.
-The primary objective was to better understand how campaigns fared in her category, Theater, and determine which launch dates and funding goals were most successful.
+The primary objective is to better understand how campaigns fared in her category, Theater, and determine which launch dates and funding goals were most successful.

 ## Analysis and Challenges
 ### Outcomes Based on Launch Date